hm-lang/core/proposals/classes.md

 access all the member variables and call other methods of the instance.

 TODO: remove the `class X(typeY Z)` format, since that's a C++ holdover
+TODO: unless we decide to go with lowercase `class x(typeY Z)` since that's sort of accurate.
 ```
 class SomeClass(int This.Value)
     # method: can access `This`, e.g. `This.Value`: